Philippines’ Duterte pardons U.S. Marine convicted of murdering transgender woman

-No date was immediately announced for Pemberton’s release, but Duterte is expected to comment on his decision later on Monday evening.
+No date was immediately announced for Pemberton’s release.

 The 2014 killing of Laude drew widespread attention, particularly on the long-standing alliance between the Philippines and its former colonizer, the United States.